MakieOrg/Makie.jl/docs/documentation/layoutables.md

 \end{examplefigure}
 ## Specifying a boundingbox directly

-Sometimes you just want to place a `Layoutable` in a specific location, without it being controlled by a dynamic layout.
+Sometimes you just want to place a `Block` in a specific location, without it being controlled by a dynamic layout.
 You can do this by setting the `bbox` parameter, which is usually controlled by the layout, manually.
 The boundingbox should be a 2D `Rect`, and can also be an Observable if you plan to change it dynamically.
 The function `BBox` creates an `Rect2f`, but instead of passing origin and widths, you pass left, right, bottom and top boundaries directly.